Skip to main content

 Guides

-NESTA is an independent charity based in the United Kingdom that works to increase innovation capacity in the UK.
-They have developed this toolkit to help people invent, adopt, or adapt ideas that can deliver impact.
-It features 30 practical social innovation tools that are quick to use and simple to apply.
+Nesta is an independent charity in the United Kingdom that supports new and better ways of solving problems.
+They created this toolkit to help people develop, adapt, or improve ideas that create positive impact.
+The toolkit includes 30 simple and practical tools that are easy to use and apply in real situations.

 • White cover with overlapping green, orange, and blue abstract shapes.